vikasmalik22/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Until now, we feed a classifier with an 64 x 64 pixels image and get a result from it: car or non-car.
 In order to do this for an entire image (720 x 1280), we use a sliding window.
-I cropped the images with the area of interest in which I am hopefull of finding the car images.
+I cropped the images with the area of interest in which we are likely to find the car images.

-The Image below shows the cropped Region of Interest (ROI) in YCrCb colorspace.
+The Image below shows the *cropped Region of Interest (ROI) in YCrCb colorspace*.

 ![cropped](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/cropped.PNG)

 Then sliced the image in small frames, resized it to the right size (64x64), and applied the classification algorithm.

-In the section titled "To find cars in an image" the method **find_cars** is present in the code cell 18, which combines feature extraction with a sliding window search, but rather than performing feature extraction on each window individually which can be time consuming, the features are extracted for the ROI.
+In the section titled *"To find cars in an image"* the method **find_cars** is present in the **code cell 18**, which combines feature extraction with a sliding window search, but rather than performing feature extraction on each window individually which can be time consuming, the features are extracted for the ROI.

 And then these full-image features are subsampled according to the size of the window and then fed to the classifier.
 The method performs the classifier prediction on the combined features for each window region and returns a list of rectangle objects corresponding to the windows that generated a positive ("car") prediction.

 The below images shows the attempts at using find_cars on one of the test images, using a different window sizes.Since, the car can appear in different sizes.
 I applied different windows sizes over the image i.e. scale value of 1.1, 1.4 and 1.6.
-This is done in code cell 20, 21, 22.
+This is done in **code cell 22, 23, 24**.

 ![find_cars1](https://github.com/vikasmalik22/CarND-Vehicle-Detection/blob/master/output_images/find_cars1.png)